-- What is your current or previous involvement with Mendocino County destination marketing? - What do you see as the organization's major priority and/or opportunity and how do you see addressing it? - What do you see as the organization's major challenge and how do you see addressing it? - What leadership experience would you bring to the Board of Directors? - Where do you see the organization in 3-5 years? - Why do you want to serve on the Board of Directors? - How long have you owned your business and/or been in a leadership role with your organization in Mendocino County? - Is your business for sale? - Please provide up to three professional references related to prior service related to a Board of Director.
+- What do you see as the organization's major priority and/or opportunity and how do you see addressing it? - What do you see as the organization's major challenge and how do you see addressing it? - What leadership experience would you bring to the Board of Directors? - Where do you see the organization in 3-5 years? - Why do you want to serve on the Board of Directors? - How long have you owned your business and/or been in a leadership role with your organization in Mendocino County? - Is your business for sale? - Please provide up to three professional references related to prior service related to a Board of Director.